Are Investors Buying All the Homes in Texas?

 President Donald Trump has supported policies aimed at limiting the role of large institutional investors in the housing market.

-(As of now, federal legislation that would restrict large institutional investors from purchasing additional single-family homes has passed the U.S. Senate but has not yet become law.
-The measure is part of the
+As of now, federal legislation that would restrict large institutional investors from purchasing additional single-family homes has passed the

-21st Century ROAD to Housing Act, which would limit companies that control 350 or more homes from buying additional single-family properties.
-The bill must still be reconciled with the House version before it can be enacted.)
+350 or more homes from acquiring additional single-family properties.
+The bill still must be reconciled with the House version before it can be enacted.

-What This Could Mean for
+What This Could Mean

-Texas Housing Markets
+for Texas Housing Markets

 If federal policies limiting institutional investor purchases move forward, the impact could vary significantly across housing markets.